katafrakt/ruby-xlsxwriter/README.md

 XlsxWriter.create('test.xlsx', constant_memory: true) do |excel|
 ```

 In my local tests with rewriting 550k-rows CSV file into XLSX it went down from 1415MB peak memory usage to just 153MB.
+Processing time also gets cut down in half.

 Caveats:
 * You need to write your rows in orded (it's impossible to do otherwise using public API, but you could do it using low-level XlsxWriter::C bindings).